Last fact-checked: 25 November 2020

 It is suitable for both men and women, but you should give serious consideration to the pros and cons before embarking on the procedure, as it is not technically reversible.
 Any change to your nose is likely to alter your look considerably, and it may take some time for your friends and family, as well as yourself, to get used to.

 Bangkok is a popular destination for cosmetic surgery procedures, both to local and international patients.
-It has top-notch medical facilities, staffed by clinicians and ancillary staff who are skilled, speak English and provide a high degree of professional care.
+It has top-notch medical facilities, staffed by skilled, English-speaking clinicians, providing a high degree of professional care.

 And what about the facilities?
-Again, Thailand’s healthcare facilities are comparable to any western hospitals and clinics – if not better than what many foreign patients are used to.
+Thailand’s best healthcare hospitals and clinics are comparable to any you might find in a Western country.
 Bangkok opened its first purpose-built state-of-the-art hospital to international patients in the 1990s.
-Fully equipped with the latest technology and medical staff from among the best in the country, international patients were bowled over by their experiences and have spread the word.
-Since then, medical tourism has mushroomed and high-quality facilities exist not just throughout Bangkok, but in the rest of the country too.
-Patients continue to come because they know the standards are high and the services reliable.
+Fully equipped with the latest technology and medical staff from among the best in the country, satisfied international patients spread the word.
+Since then, medical tourism has mushroomed and high-quality facilities exist not just in Bangkok, but in the rest of the country as well.
+Patients continue to visit because they know the standards are high and the services reliable.

 So why does it cost so much less than at home?